giannetti/TEI-Close-Reading/readme.md

 * Made sure you do NOT have a space after the `=` of an attribute

-If your text still does not appear formatted, you may need to remove the text one paragraph at a time, refreshing your browser window, until it appears.
+If your text still does not appear formatted, you may need to remove the text one paragraph at a time, regenerating the HTML, until it appears.
 This will help you identify which paragraph (or sentence) has the error within it).
 You may also find an online XML validator to be helpful.
 Try the one offered by W3Schools at <https://www.w3schools.com/xml/xml_validator.asp>.

 Once you have you a fully formatted file, pat yourself on the back for your hard work!
-If we have enough encoded letters, we may progress to creating an online edition of our correspondence.
+If we have enough encoded letters, we may progress to creating a `teiCorpus` file with the collected correspondence for each alumnus, and an online edition with our edited correspondence.

 ## Resources